As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 The Evolution brand launched in 2016 specifically for the U.S. market.
 Components are manufactured by HDK in Xinyang, China, and shipped to Evolution's facility in Chino, California for final assembly.
 U.S.-sourced components include Curtis Instruments speed controllers and Lester Electrical onboard chargers.
 The company also operates distribution warehouses in Ocala, Florida and Grand Prairie, Texas.

 Evolution's dealer network covers every U.S. state, though coverage is denser in golf cart hotspots like Florida, Texas, Arizona, and the Carolinas.
-The company is not BBB accredited and has 15 complaints on file, with 8 closed in the last 12 months.
-Seven of those complaints went unanswered by the company, which is a red flag we will address in the problems section.
+The company is not BBB accredited.
+As of May 4, 2026, BBB's complaints page shows 26 total complaints in the last 3 years and 15 closed in the last 12 months, with many centered on product and warranty disputes.
+Treat that as a service-support due diligence item before buying.

 | Series | Target Buyer | Price Range | Key Feature |